weyoume/wenode/CONTRIBUTING.md

 Please do a keyword search to see if there is already an existing issue before opening a new one.

-## Ezira.io vs. WeYouMe blockchain
+## WeYouMe blockchain

 This issue tracker is only intended to track issues for the WeYouMe blockchain.
-If the issue is with the Ezira.io website, please open an issue in the [Ezira.io Repository](https://github.com/eziranetwork/weapp/).
+If the issue is with the WeYouMe.io website, please open an issue in the [WeYouMe.io Repository](https://github.com/eziranetwork/weapp/).

 ## Pull Requests